Homotopy Theory for Ordered Simplicial Complexes: From Simplicial Sets to Ordered Simplicial Complexes

+Note that the simplices of an ordered simplicial complex are totally ordered, which allows one to define face and degeneracy maps without making an arbitrary choice.
+This would not be possible with unordered simplicial complexes.

-A map between ordered simplicial complexes $g\colon Y \rightarrow Y'$ is sent to $Ug$ which is the simplicial map sending each nondegenerate $n$-simplex $(a_1, \dots, a_n)$ in $U(Y)$, to $(g(a_1), \dots, g(a_n))$ in $U(g(Y))$.
-This fully determines the simplicial map, since any map $f\colon X \rightarrow Y$ in $\Osc$ is determined completely by the map between vertices, and so is the map $Uf\colon U(X) \rightarrow U(Y)$ as a morphism in $\sSetBC$ by Proposition \ref{vertexmap}. \end{definition} Although ordered simplicial complexes and simplicial sets with Properties B and C are closely connected, the relation between the two categories is much more subtle than initially believed in \cite[Theorem 12.1.8]{finitespaces}, as we detail in the following remarks. \begin{remark} The category $\sSetBC$ is not equivalent to $\Osc$.
+Although ordered simplicial complexes and simplicial sets with Properties B and C are closely connected, the relation between the two categories is much more subtle than initially believed in \cite[Theorem 12.1.8]{finitespaces}, as we detail in the following remarks. \begin{remark} The category $\sSetBC$ is not equivalent to $\Osc$.
 This seems to be in conflict with statements made in \cite{finitespaces}.
-Note that in \cite[Theorem 12.1.8]{finitespaces}, the following is claimed: ``A simplicial set $X$ is a simplicial complex, ie. the simplicial realization of an ordered simplicial complex, if and only if it satisfies Properties $B$ and $C$".
+Note that in \cite[Theorem 12.1.8]{finitespaces}, the following is claimed: ``A simplicial set $X$ is a simplicial complex, (ie. the simplicial realization of an ordered simplicial complex), if and only if it satisfies Properties B and C".
 But this reformulation of a simplicial complex does not exactly hold since it seems only the converse is true.
-It can be easily checked that any simplicial complex in $\Osc$ has a simplicial set representation with Properties $B$ and $C$ after applying the canonical injection functor $U$.
-However, there may be simplicial sets with Properties $B$ and $C$ which do not arise directly from ordered simplicial complexes, such as the simplicial set consisting of the three nondegenerate 1-simplices depicted below:
+It can be easily checked that any simplicial complex in $\Osc$ has a simplicial set representation with Properties B and C after applying the canonical injection functor $U$.
+However, there may be simplicial sets with Properties B and C which do not arise directly from ordered simplicial complexes, such as the simplicial set consisting of the three nondegenerate 1-simplices depicted below:

+This could not be the image of an ordered simplicial complex because a partial order which restricts to these orderings for the simplices would cause all the vertices to be identified.